jfrog/project-examples/jenkins-examples/pipeline-examples/declarative-examples/README.md

 * The [aql-example](aql-example) uses a Download Spec which includes [AQL](https://www.jfrog.com/confluence/display/RTF/Artifactory+Query+Language) instead of a wildcard pattern.
 * The [build-retention-example](build-retention-example) demonstrates triggering build retention in Artifactory.
+* The [docker-push-example](docker-push-example) demonstrates how to push a docker image to Artifactory.
 * The [exclude-patterns-download-example](exclude-patterns-download-example) demonstrates how to exclude certain files while downloading.
 * The [exclude-patterns-upload-example](exclude-patterns-upload-example) demonstrates how to exclude certain files while uploading.
 * The [gradle-example-ci-server](gradle-example-ci-server) resolves dependencies, deploys artifacts and publishes build-info to Artifactory for a Gradle build.
 Unlike the [gradle-example](gradle-example), this examples assumes that the Gradle Artifactory Plugin in not applied to the Gradle build script.